Underfunded and underestimated: Grassroots and community groups as the missing link to understanding poverty in the UK

 Incorporating lived experience is central to grassroots movements and essential for shaping effective policies and services.
 Grace Sodzi-Smith, who supports ten grassroots initiatives for the Social Change Agency, says these groups “hold greater insight to develop better solutions than any market research team.
 No survey or body of research can imitate real lived experiences.”

-The Collective warns against “tick-box” engagement, instead opting for a peer-led model with “real-world” outcomes.
+The Collective warns against superficial ‘tick-box’ engagement and advocates for a peer-led model that delivers ‘real-world’ outcomes.
 Take their Chair of Trustees, Brian Scott, who draws on his own experiences of hardship and disability to advocate for others in similar situations: “Through APLE, my voice and others like mine have been heard at the highest level, both in government and in local authority areas.”

 Trickle-down assumptions

-Bringing lived experience to the highest levels of decision-making is crucial, as shown by Professor Ruth Patrick’s critique of the Conservative government’s “test and learn” approach to Universal Credit.
-She argues that had policymakers understood certain needs of claimants, such as regular cash support, they would have better foreseen the implications of leaving people without support for five weeks.
+Bringing lived experience to the highest levels of decision-making is crucial, as highlighted by Professor Ruth Patrick’s critique of the Conservative government’s approach to Universal Credit.
+She criticizes the ‘test and learn’ method used to roll out Universal Credit, arguing that if policymakers had better understood the needs of claimants—such as the necessity of regular cash support—they would have anticipated the problems caused by leaving people without financial assistance for five weeks.

 “What was missing from this approach,” she writes, “and what Labour can and must do differently is to actually listen to claimants; to take on board their own needs, preferences and experiences; and to better understand the fabric of their everyday lives.”

-It’s not just the Conservative government that makes these assumptions; even those in the third sector can fall into the same trap.
+The government isn’t the sole bearer of these assumptions; those in the third sector are equally susceptible.
 David Jenkins, Social Prescribing Project Manager at Bath & Northeast Somerset 3rd Sector Group (3SG), told Quids In!: “We try to fix people’s problems by giving solutions or services, rather than listening to what communities want and need.”
 Jenkins believes adopting a person-centred approach is crucial to countering the “arrogance” that professionals always know best.

 ‘Hard’ Outcomes

-The 2022 ‘Systems change for people experiencing multiple disadvantage’ summarises two years of research conducted with Fulfilling Lives Lambeth, Southwark, and Lewisham, exploring new ways to support people experiencing multiple disadvantages.
-Research participants highlighted the need for support services and professionals to recognise and adapt to the unpredictable, non-linear nature of people’s recovery journeys.
-However, many services impose rigid, one-size-fits-all pathways that fail to acknowledge the reality of relapse.
+These issues are illustrated in the 2022 report ‘Systems change for people experiencing multiple disadvantage,’ which summarises two years of research with Fulfilling Lives Lambeth, Southwark, and Lewisham.
+The study explored new ways to support people facing multiple disadvantages, revealing that support services and professionals often fail to recognise the unpredictable, non-linear nature of people’s recovery journeys.
+Instead, many services impose rigid, one-size-fits-all pathways that overlook the reality of relapse.

-Since funding decisions are often driven by these hard outcomes, which fail to account for lived experience, smaller organisations struggle to compete.
+Since funding decisions are often driven by these hard outcomes, smaller organisations struggle to compete.
 Larger, more established charities and organisations, better equipped to meet these predefined targets, have a clear advantage.

 Who holds the pot?

 A poll from the CSJ report ‘Underfunded and Overlooked’ revealed 76% of UK adults agree that small, local charities understand communities better than organisations such as governments or larger, national charities.
-And yet, funding does not reflect public opinion, with 85% of all charitable income in England and Wales allocated to only 4 per cent of registered charities.
+And yet, funding does not reflect public opinion, with 85% of all charitable income in England and Wales allocated to only 4% of registered charities.

-Community-led organisations are left with short-term funding, limiting their scope of impact and contributing to inconsistent and unconnected support.
-During the Social Change Agency’s Risky Business panel, community economist Nonhlanhla Makuyana emphasised that “giving a little bit doesn’t create the sustainability needed to build strong movements that take us to the future we want to get to.
-To truly support grassroots initiatives, they must receive sufficient funding—not just to survive, but to thrive.”
+Community-led organisations are often left to scramble for scraps, relying on short-term funding that limits their scope of impact and contributing to inconsistent and unconnected support.
+During the Social Change Agency’s Risky Business panel, community economist Nonhlanhla Makuyana emphasised that ‘giving a little bit doesn’t create the sustainability needed to build strong movements that take us to the future we want to get to.
+To truly support grassroots initiatives, they must receive sufficient funding—not just to survive, but to thrive.'”

 Stronger roots

-Greater, more targeted, and sustained investment in community-led initiatives are needed to create valuable outcomes around poverty according to research from Joseph Rowntree Foundation (JRF) and Sheffield Hallam University.
+What is needed is greater, more targeted, and sustained investment in community-led initiatives to generate valuable outcomes in the fight against poverty, as highlighted by research from Joseph Rowntree Foundation (JRF) and Sheffield Hallam University.
 However, with commissioners and funders facing financial constraints and a reluctance to take risks, collaboration becomes crucial to ensure resources are used efficiently and sustainably.

 Luke Maynard from The National Lottery Community Fund points out that while grassroots organisations are “nimble and quick”, they need larger organisations for support in areas like safeguarding and digital capabilities.
 At the same time, local authorities require grassroots groups and larger charities for local knowledge and volunteer networks.

-Research from LSE Housing and Communities further emphasises the value of this mutually beneficial relationship, showing how anchor organisations like housing associations can provide essential resources—such as venues and expertise—while gaining insight from the deep local knowledge of community-based VCSEs.
+Research from LSE Housing and Communities further emphasises the value of symbiotic relationships, showing how anchor organisations like housing associations can provide essential resources–such as venues and expertise–while gaining insight from the deep local knowledge of community-based VCSEs.

-By investing in sustainable funding, fostering partnerships, and valuing community expertise, we can build a more resilient and responsive support system that reflects the needs of those living in poverty.
-What’s needed now is lasting, bottom-up change, not just temporary fixes.
+By investing in sustainable funding, fostering partnerships, and valuing community expertise, we can build a more resilient and responsive support system that genuinely reflects the needs of those living in poverty.
+What’s needed now is not just temporary fixes, but lasting, bottom-up change.

 Image: Rawpixel.com / Shutterstock